GTPB/ELB18F/NGS.md

 </details>
 <br/>

-**TASK**: In a terminal window, go to the folder fastq_examples.
+**TASK**: Insider the folder fastq_examples, you can see fastq files from differente sequencing technologies or applications.
+In a terminal window, go to the folder fastq_examples.
 Type 'fastqc *.fastq.gz' and press enter.
+Inside the folder, you should now see a series of html files with FastQC reports of each of the fastq files.
+You can open them with the web browser by clicking on them with the mouse, or by running 'firefox *.html'.

 **QUESTION**: Can you see differences between the different sequencing technologies?
 <details><summary>Click Here to see the answer</summary>